caseyryan/reflect_buddy/README.md

 ### How it works
 Imagine you have some class, for example a User, which contains the typical values like first name, last name, age, id and other stuff like that.
 You want to send the instance of the user over a network.
-Of course you need to serialize it to some simple data like a JSON String.сщ
+Of course you need to serialize it to some simple data like a JSON String.

 Usually you need to write toJson() method by hand or use some template for a code generator like this package [json_serializable](https://pub.dev/packages/json_serializable).
 It's a very good option if you use The [AOT](https://en.wikipedia.org/wiki/Ahead-of-time_compilation) compilation.
 But in [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) you can dramatically simplify it by just calling ```toJson()``` on any instance.
 That's it.
 It is really that simple